akshat1712/AspectJ_Main_Project_CS305/README.md

 ## Docs
 - Please [click here](https://github.com/akshat1712/AspectJ_Main_Project_CS305) to check the docs from the github repository wiki page.
 - The docs are also available in the docs/ folder in the root directory of the project as md files.
 Use proper markdown viewer to view the docs.
+Pdfs are also available for viewing if markdown viewer is not available.